opensean/dockdash/README.md

 ```

-Pass the names to DockerDash to start a dashboard.
+Pass the names to DockDash to start a dashboard.
 In this example, I am
 specifying all five containers, however, one could pass any number of
 containers.